- For Kids & Parents

 What kind of photos are required for the application?

 Photos of the applicant are required as part of the application.
 Without photos, the applicant’s approval or denial cannot be determined.
 Below is an example of the eight different photos that are required for each applicant.
-(These may be provided by the referring Dental Provider or by the family.)
 Refer to these photos as you are taking pictures of the applicant.
 Click here for detailed information, descriptions and some tips on photos needed.
 Here is an example:

 Why is there a $650 required financial investment?